omprabhu31/gamedev/README.md

-# Gamedev
+# Hey there!

-Hey there, welcome to my gamedev page.
+Welcome to my gamedev page.
 Since I'm currently stuck at home due to the ongoing SARS-CoV-2 pandemic (and hella bored), I definitely have a lot of time to play video games.
 However, I figured why not try out making games instead of just playing them?

 You can find links to some of the courses I'm taking/have taken (along with my notes) here: [Gamedev Courses](/gamedev/courses/)